marykdb/maryk/core/documentation/datamodel.md

     dateOfBirth = Date(2017, 12, 5)
 )

-// Will throw a PropertyValidationUmbrellaException if invalid
+// Validate the object, which will throw a PropertyValidationUmbrellaException if it's invalid
-// In this case there is no validation on the PropertyDefinitions so will succeed Person.validate(johnSmith)
+// In this case, since there's no validation on the PropertyDefinitions, validation will succeed Person.validate(johnSmith)

 // Because no key definition was defined this model will return a UUID based key val key = Person.key(johnSmith)
 ```

-## A generic DataModel
+## Basic DataModels
-A generic DataModel contains properties and can be validated.
-They can be embedded
+The basic data models form the foundation for defining data structures.
+DataModels consist of properties and can be
-within other DataModels to contain more specific grouped data on an object.
-For example
+validated.
+With the exception of RootDataModels, they can be nested within other DataModels to group data more
-it is possible to store address details below a Person DataModel.
+specifically.
+For example, address details can be stored within a Person DataModel.

-A generic DataModel extends from DataModel class.
-In Yaml you add ```embeddable = true```
+If you define the model using Kotlin, any DataModel should extend from the DataModel class.

 ** Maryk Yaml example **